jonmorten/beethoven/README.markdown

 Install [Composer](http://getcomposer.org) in _/var/www/beethoven_ and run `[sudo] php composer.phar install`.

 If you get errors regarding 'icu', install the required libraries with `[sudo] apt-get install php5-intl`.
-If this does not help, it won't.

-Change the file _/var/www/beethoven/app/config/parameters.yml_ and base it on the following template.
+Change the file _/var/www/beethoven/app/config/parameters.yml_, base it on the following template.
 Replace the null-values as appropriate.

 	parameters: